 - Senate Judiciary Committee may hold hearings on DHS enforcement failures and immigration policy.

-- Democrats plan to introduce legislation to repeal tightened health care eligibility for parolees.
+- Democrats plan to push for repeal of recent legislation tightening health care eligibility for immigrants.

-- Potential government shutdown looms as Democrats leverage health care debate against Republican measures.
+- Potential government shutdown looms as Democrats leverage health care discussions in negotiations.